ovh/docs/pages/web/web-paas/administration-users/guide.en-asia.md

 >> ```

 Once you delete a user, they can no longer access the project.
-After you delete a user from a project or an environment type, you must trigger a redeploy to propagate SSH access changes to each environment.
+After you delete a user from a project or an environment type, you must [trigger a redeploy](../development-redeploy/) to propagate SSH access changes to each environment.
-You can redeploy by clicking **Redeploy** in the console or  using the CLI command `webpaas redeploy`.

 ### Change existing permissions for environment types

+To manage user permissions, you need to be a [Project Admin](#user-roles).

 To change user permissions, follow these steps: